mist64/cbmbus_doc/3 Commodore DOS.md

 The [format of the data returned is tokenized Microsoft BASIC](https://www.pagetable.com/?p=273).

-### Direct-Access Buffer I/O
+### Direct Access Buffer I/O

-The "`#`" name is used to allocate a sector-sized buffer inside the device.
+The "`#`" name is used to allocate a block-sized buffer inside the device.
 This is the syntax:

 `#`[_buffer_number_]

 There are two use cases for allocated buffers:

 * When specifying a number, a particular buffer will be allocated, if available.
 This is useful for allocating a specific memory area in the device in order to upload code for execution.
 The mapping from buffer number to RAM address is device-specific - but so is the uploaded code: On a Commodore 1541, for example, buffer 2, which is located from `$0500` to `$05ff` in RAM, is the "user buffer".
 The "`U3`"-"`U8`" command channel commands are shortcuts to execute code in this buffer.
 * Without an explicit number, any free buffer in the device's RAM will be allocated.
-This is what you do to have a buffer for reading and writing sectors.
+This is what you do to have a buffer for reading and writing blocks.

 <!--
 10 fori=0to10